WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Right of movement and of residence

-- The average score for the expert indicator of **right to movement and of residence** among the 27 EU Member States EU is 0.85 (<a class="crossref" href="#R1F83">Figure 84</a>).
+- The average score for the expert indicator of **right to movement and of residence** among the 27 EU Member States is 0.85 (<a class="crossref" href="#R1F83">Figure 84</a>).
 All 27 EU Member States have country-level scores above 0.70.
 Country-level scores range from 0.95 in Finland to 0.74 in Bulgaria.

 ### Due process of law